|

 But this is not a history lesson.
 The Albigen System provides means to accelerate efforts.
 Simply begin to act.

 Tension will develop; so will a sense of momentum.
-You need to build the energy and momentum in a direction -- retreat from untruth -- with a "determination greater than death."
+You need to build the energy and momentum in a direction—retreat from untruth—with a "determination greater than death."

-From a presentation given at the April 2006 TAT conference "What Is Spiritual Action?"
+~ From a presentation given at the April 2006 TAT conference "What Is Spiritual Action?"
 See the April 2006 conference page for DVD information.

-The Dead, by Billy Collins
+by Billy Collins

 "The dead are always looking down on us, they say...."

+The print versions that were available on the Web seem to have disappeared.
 We contacted the University of Pittsburgh Press, which controls permission to display the poem, to ask if they would forego their fee for a non-profit use, but we didn't hear back from them.
-So we've put links here to several animated versions that are currently available on the web:
+So we've provided the above link as an alternative.

-Billy Collins is professor of English at Lehman College of the City University of New York and America's Poet Laureate for 2001.
+~ Billy Collins is professor of English at Lehman College of the City University of New York and America's Poet Laureate for 2001.

 Is What You See Real?